Structure and Control of Biology-inspired Networks: Introduction

-In the context of the above literature, the following sections propose network-based models aimed at reproducing biological capabilities such as learning and predictive cognition.
-The frameworks focus both on individual neurons and on interconnected brain regions.
-This paper offers four key contributions: (i) we propose a coupled pre- and post-synaptic model undergoing Hebbian learning and anti-Hebbian rules, capturing state-dependent synaptic plasticity in both excitatory and inhibitory connections.
-The updating rules for the weights of synapses use only local information based on the neuron connections; (ii) we leverage graph theory and control theory to analyze this model and derive conditions ensuring reflection of neuronal characteristics, such as stability and structural controllability; (iii) we give sufficient conditions based on biologically meaningful quantities, such as synaptic decay rate and topological connectivity that preserve neural properties; (iv) finally, we validate theoretical results via simulations that include the dynamics of a model monkey brain parcellation.
+In the context of the above literature, this paper offers four key contributions: (i) we propose a coupled pre- and post-synaptic model undergoing Hebbian learning and anti-Hebbian rules, capturing state-dependent synaptic plasticity in both excitatory and inhibitory connections.
+The updating rules for the weights of synapses use only local information based on the neuron connections; (ii) we leverage graph theory and control theory to analyze this model and derive conditions ensuring reflection of neuronal characteristics, such as stability, structural controllability and resilience; (iii) we give sufficient conditions based on biologically meaningful quantities, such as synaptic decay rate and topological connectivity that preserve neural properties; (iv) finally, we validate theoretical results via simulations that include the dynamics of a model monkey brain parcellation.

 The remainder of this paper is organized as follows.
 Section 2 provides preliminary notations and motivations for the proposed model.
 Section 3 describes the model on which the research has been based.
 Section 4 presents formal analyses of the model features: stability, structural controllability(observability), nonlinearity, and resilience of neural connections.
 Section 5 demonstrates via simulations that the model exhibits biologically plausible neural dynamics.
 Finally, Section 6 summarizes the key contributions and results.